RVCC-IDMX/style-stage-bryan-stanski/README.md

 - including a reset/normalize library
 - using custom properties
-- using fliud sizing and spacing
+- using fluid sizing and spacing
 - typography effects
 - styling the background(s)
 - the layout at larger widths